Approach

 What is your timeline?

-Does the advisor understand your specific fund type?
+Does the advisor understand your fund type?

 A PE fund, a family office, a private credit team, and an independent sponsor all use AI differently.
-Your advisor needs to understand the difference between screening deals for a control-buyout fund and monitoring borrower covenants for a direct lending portfolio.
+Your advisor needs to know the difference between screening deals for a control-buyout fund and monitoring borrower covenants for a direct lending portfolio.
 Ask them to describe your workflow before you describe it to them.
 If they cannot, they will spend the first month learning on your dime.

 Frequently Asked Questions